 - Previous ITTO Fellowship awardees are not eligible to apply for another ITTO Fellowship within two years of receiving the first award and submitting to the Secretariat a final report on the activity for which the award was made.

-Applications are appraised by a Fellowship Selection Panel twice a year.
+Applications are appraised by a Fellowship Selection Panel.
 The Panel comprises six individuals, three from producer member countries and three from consumer member countries, and is chaired by the Vice Chairman of the ITTC.

 Based on the expected outcomes and cross-cutting actions identified in the ITTO Strategic Action Plan 2013 -2018 eligible activities will aim at developing human resources and professional expertise in one or more of the following areas (in no priority order):